 Yes, this is a reptile store, but it’s a dream come true if you’ve got reptile-loving kids like my two boys.
 This Fountain Valley store always has a critter (or three) out and about for kids to hold and touch.
 Obviously, if snakes make you scream, you might not want to put this on your itinerary.

 Here’s an “only in LA” family attraction.
-After more than five decades, this historic marionette theater moved to a new home and will start hosting shows in August 2019.
+After more than five decades, this historic marionette theater moved to a new home and started hosting shows in August 2019.
+It’s the oldest children’s theatre company in LA, so these guys are well versed in entertaining the kids.
 As its tagline says, “imagination dwells here” — and so do more than 2,000 puppets.

 These 17 sculptural towers were built by artist Sabato “Simon” Rodia between 1921 and 1954.
 The ice cream cone-shaped metal works embedded with found objects like shells and bottles are a sight to behold.